All posts

 This setup let Symbiosis quickly bootstrap decentralization and security for its cross‑chain AMM without having to build validator infrastructure or tokenomics from scratch, speeding up development and allowing the ecosystem to scale early.

-Shortcomings of Shared Security
+Shortcomings of shared security

 While Symbiotic provided a strong launchpad, the shared‑security model had clear trade‑offs.